hgcl/clara-le/pages/posts/4-gluehwein-and-note-taking.md

 ## Life peek: Wholesome feelings after work

 Being in semi-lockdown in Berlin feels both fast and slow.
 Days resemble each other and night falls early.
-Yet, I feel like I have been doing a lot of new small exciting things lately—this Weekly Review being one of them.
+Yet, I feel like I have been doing a lot of new small exciting things lately—this Weeknote being one of them.
 Week after week, there are always a few highlights worth mentioning.

 Work wise, this last week was pretty intense for me: lots of Black Friday-related emergencies (ugh, marketing agencies) and the confirmation of my promotion to Senior Designer.